 Think reusable when it comes to food storage.
 Swap your Styrofoam containers and plastic wrap with beeswax wraps and parchment paper.
 Beeswax wraps are particularly useful as they can conform to most container openings and can be used multiple times.

-Minimize food waste using your leftovers in your future meals.
+Minimize food waste by using your leftovers in your future meals.
 Leftover meat and poultry can be used for salads or pasta dishes.
 If you’re growing a garden, consider adding inedible food waste to your compost pile, but ensure that your compost is stored properly to avoid contamination.

 Switching to a more eco-friendly lifestyle can be challenging.
 But don’t feel frustrated during the adjusting period.
-Keep yourself motivated focusing on how you’re not only benefiting yourself, but also the environment.
+Keep yourself motivated by focusing on how you’re not only benefiting yourself, but also the environment.